thegenemyers/ONEcode/Format-description.md

      P 3 seq           primary type is .seq
      S 3 irp           secondary type is .irp
-     O S 1 3 DNA       objects are DNA sequences given in S-lines D P 0             sequences are paired by proceeding their consecutive S-lines with a P-line
+     O S 1 3 DNA       objects are DNA sequences given in S-lines D P 0             sequences are paired by proceeding their S-lines with a P-line
 ```

 A schema file consists of predefined 'P', 'S', 'O', and 'D' lines.
 A single, leading P-line specifies the primary type file extension and may be followed optionally be an S-line giving the